Professor Mark John Costello

 BSc (National University of Ireland, Galway), PhD (National University of Ireland, Cork)

-- 2004-present lecturer in: biogeography, bioinformatics, biodiversity, marine ecology, conservation.
+- 2004-present lecturer in: biogeography, bioinformatics, biodiversity, Marine Reserves, ecology, conservation.

 - 2000-2004 Executive Director of the Huntsman Marine Science Centre, St Andrews, New Brunswick, Canada.